E1k3n/E1k3n.github.io/content/posts/first-post.md

 	- [ ] Holding myself accountable
 - [ ] Future reminiscing
 - [ ] Documenting my experiences and road
+- [ ] Hopefully I can drop some interesting rabbit holes to read up on or look back on at a later point.

 ## What you can expect